VovaMelnyk/React-tasks/lesson_4.md

 ### Task №1

-Create a form for adding a tutor and when clicking on "Invite" hide the form and add the tutor to the collection
+Create a form for adding a tutor and when clicking on "Invite", hide the form and add the tutor to the collection

 ![tutorForm](/images/tutorForm.png)